Nexis-Network/homepage/content/docs/serverless/serverless-driver.md

 The driver includes TypeScript types (the equivalent of `@types/pg`).
 No additional installation is required.

-## Configure your Exzo Network database connection
+## Configure your Nexis Network database connection

-You can obtain a connection string for your database from the **Connection Details** widget on the Exzo Network **Dashboard** and set it as an environment variable.
-Your Exzo Network connection string will look something like this:
+You can obtain a connection string for your database from the **Connection Details** widget on the Nexis Network **Dashboard** and set it as an environment variable.
+Your Nexis Network connection string will look something like this:

 ```shell
 DATABASE_URL=postgres://[user]:[password]@[neon_hostname]/[dbname]